Eval427/TDOMI-Remy/README.md

     - Note that I take zero credit for the creation of this file

-    - Download another AWSW mod from steam.
-It will automatically install the modcore.

 - Run the game and you should be set!

  _______________________________________________________________________________________________